 Therefore .b Foundations CAN be offered:

-- i) through a school (or educational establishment) to its adult community, such as teachers, staff, governors and parents
+- i) on-site through a school (or educational/youth organisation) to its adult community, such as teachers, staff, governors and parents

-- i) as a public course as long as it marketed for:
+- i) as a public course delivered in person to:

-– adults working with young people in school settings
+– adults working with young people in educational/youth organisation settings

 – parents of children in a school where .b or Paws b are taught

 – adults working in the field of teacher development and training

 3 – What are some Examples of what is acceptable?

 A course run through a school for teachers, staff and parents